jquast/ucs-detect/docs/sw_results/vscodeterminal.rst

 Reproduction
 ++++++++++++

-To reproduce these results for *vscode Terminal*, install and run ucs-detect_ with the following commands::
+To reproduce these results for *vscode terminal*, install and run ucs-detect_ with the following commands::

     pip install ucs-detect